 Unhitching from the Crazy Train Part 3

 Sometimes life can feel a little bit like a crazy train ride.
-This eight session Bible study: Unhitching from the Crazy Train is well worth completing so you can unhitch from the roller coaster-like ride!
+This Bible study: Unhitching from the Crazy Train is well worth completing so you can unhitch from the roller coaster-like ride!
 For more articles like this, check out the Bible Studies category.

 Lesson 5: Aligning Prayer

 “It is clear that we are usually surrounded by so much outer noise that it is truly hard to hear our God when He is speaking to us.
 We often become deaf, unable to know when God calls us and unable to understand which direction He calls us.
 A spiritual life requires discipline, because we need to learn to listen to God, who constantly speaks but whom we seldom hear.
 That is true prayer: being all ear for God.
 The core of prayer is indeed listening, obediently standing in the presence of God.”
 Henry Nouwen

 “The great struggle of my life is not trying to discern God’s will.
 It is trying to discern and disown my own.
 Once I see that, then prayer flows.”
 Paul Miller, A Praying Life

 Use prayer as a means of keeping company with Jesus.
 Stabilize when we go to the Father and repent of having other gods before him.
 Ecc 5:2 “Do not be quick in your heart or with your mouth to utter anything before God.”

 Aligning prayer is a different method that begins with Silence.
 Faith shown through prayer is to step back from your picture through silence.
 Our picture is a small part of my overarching story.
 Our story is written by our Father and He says that no matter how far you or your loved ones are outside the picture, you are never ever out of the story that I wrote of your life before you were knit together in your mother’s womb.
 And there is NOTHING that is going to happen in this story that I have not allowed, and if I have allowed it I am going to use it for My glory and for your good.